 - Chrome finished

 - 3.2 inches long from base to tip

 - Blades included: 1

 - Great for men with thick beards

-- You can get a smoother shave with less passes
+- You can get a smoother shave with fewer passes

-- Shorter than the Merkur 34C (great if you have small hands)
+- Shorter than the Merkur 34C (excellent if you have small hands)

 - Blades will dull at an accelerated rate (because of blade exposure)